How To Delete Columns or Rows In Google Sheets

 This is the second method to delete a row.
 Like the previous method, this removes one row only.
 If you prefer to delete multiple rows, highlight more rows.
 If you highlight five rows and do the process, you remove five rows.

-Method 3: Keyboard Shortcuts
+Method 3: Delete Rows Using Keyboard Shortcuts

 1 – Go to the cell of the row you want to delete.